Releases 3 through 3c of Berkeley SoftFloat contain bugs in the

 Once compiled, SoftFloat can be tested using the

-program of TestFloat:
+program of Berkeley TestFloat:

-|TestFloat is a program for testing that an implementation of floating-point conforms to the IEC/IEEE Standard for Binary Floating-point Arithmetic.|
+programs for testing that an implementation of binary floating-point conforms

 The following table shows the speeds of some of SoftFloat’s functions on

-machines of different strength.
+machines of different strengths.

 For this table, SoftFloat was compiled using the GNU C Compiler with only

-ordinary optimization turned on
+ordinary optimization enabled (

 Bugs in SoftFloat and other comments can be reported to me at